pytorch/audio/docs/source/build.ffmpeg.rst

 Using the hardware decoder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the installation and the runtime linking works fine, then you can test the GPU decoding with the following.
+Once the installation and the runtime linking work fine, then you can test the GPU decoding with the following.

 For the detail on the performance of GPU decoder and encoder please see `Hardware-Accelerated Video Decoding and Encoding <./hw_acceleration_tutorial.html>`_